-Unlike some cities, Creedmoor isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Creedmoor are a mix of both white- and blue-collar jobs.
-Overall, Creedmoor is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Creedmoor who work in sales jobs (14.05%), management occupations (11.37%), and office and administrative support (10.31%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Creedmoor is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Creedmoor is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Creedmoor who work in sales jobs (13.18%), management occupations (12.41%), and healthcare (11.87%).

-The per capita income in Creedmoor in 2010 was $20,399, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,596 for a family of four.
+The per capita income in Creedmoor in 2010 was $23,933, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $95,732 for a family of four.
 However, Creedmoor contains both very wealthy and poor people as well.

 Creedmoor is an extremely ethnically-diverse city.
 The people who call Creedmoor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Creedmoor residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Creedmoor include English, Scottish, Irish, and European.
+Important ancestries of people in Creedmoor include Irish, English, Scottish, and African.

 The most common language spoken in Creedmoor is English.
-Other important languages spoken here include Portuguese and African languages.
+Other important languages spoken here include African languages and Portuguese.